-District employees shall not use restraint as a punitive form of discipline or as a threat to control or gain compliance of a student's behavior.
+District employees shall not use restraint as a form of discipline or to control or gain compliance from a student.
 District employees are also prohibited from restraining a student by use of a prone restraint, mechanical restraint or chemical restraint, as those terms are defined by applicable state law and this policy's accompanying regulation.